 Divorce Mediation and What to Expect

-Mediation is chosen by divorcing couples who are either motivated to avoid the pitfalls and the emotional and financial costs of the traditional legal/lawyer-driven system or who simply want to arrive at a peaceful settlement.
+Mediation is chosen by divorcing couples who are motivated to avoid the emotional and financial costs of the traditional legal/lawyer-driven system.
+Divorce mediation is also for couples who just want to arrive at a peaceful settlement quickly.

-While many couples are looking to mediation, there is still a lack of understanding of what mediation is and how it can work to bring resolution.
-Historically, lawyers refer their clients to a “neutral” or “mediator” who would deal with one specific issue that has not been resolved.
-More recently, however, couples are choosing mediation as a way to negotiate all issues while using lawyers to address the specific legal issues and draft the contract.
-This methodology seems to achieve the best of both worlds in that the couple can address the financial and parenting issues in a way that reduces time, cost and stress and yet also ensure that their “rights” have been represented.
+While many couples are looking to mediation, there is still a lack of understanding of what it is and how it can work to bring resolution.
+Historically, lawyers refer their clients to a “neutral” party or “mediator” who deal with one specific issue to resolve.
+More recently, couples are choosing mediation as a way to negotiate all issues while using lawyers to address specific legal issues.
+This methodology seems to achieve the best of both worlds.
+Couples can address the financial and parenting issues in a way that reduces time, cost and stress while ensuring some is representing their rights.

-The process of Mediation in itself is non-binding.
-Couples are free to discuss and debate issues, bringing in experts as needed, without the conversation and decisions being binding.
-This ensures more open, honest dialogue.
+The professional service of divorce mediation in itself is non-binding.
+Meaning, couples are free to discuss and debate issues, bringing in experts as needed, without the conversation and decisions being binding.
+This ensures a more open and honest dialogue.
 While most couples can still handle some interaction, caucus mediation is used when parties are best kept apart.
 Caucus mediation is when the parties negotiate separately.
-Usually at the completion of mediation, the mediator who ensures that all of the decisions are captured, drafts a memorandum of understanding.
-This memorandum of understanding is not a legal contract but does form the basis of the contract that the lawyers will draft.
+After mediation, the mediator ensures that all of the important decisions are captured.
+Then a memorandum of understanding is drafted.
+This memorandum is not a legal contract but does form the basis of the final contract the lawyers provide.
+This saves time and money.

-In the past, mediation was used for one-off decisions, but today we are seeing a more comprehensive approach, making mediation more comprehensive in nature.
+In the past, mediation was used for one-off decisions.
+Today, we are seeing a more comprehensive approach, making mediation more comprehensive in nature.

-Mediation is the best choice in most cases.
-Clearly, the choice of which mediator is important and the more complex the issues and /or conflict the higher skill set the mediator will require.
+Mediation is the best choice for most divorces.
+Clearly, the choice of which divorce mediator you use is important.
+For instance, the more complex the issues and conflict, the higher skill set the mediator will require.